Say hello to vSphere 6.516 Nov 2016 by 4

 - All-Flash configuration is now available via Standard licensing.

-And finally here’s a list of references without which this post would not have been possible.
+Here’s a list of references without which this post would have never been possible.

 Have any questions or feedback?